volekerb/brekelov.github.io/about.md

 permalink: /about/
 ---

-I'm usual engineer working in California.
+I'm software engineer working in California.

-### Blog motivation

-One day decided that it will be great to write here some thoughts, useful URLs and some advices.

 ### Contact me